lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 permalink: /nss_faqs/
 ---

+#### Android permissions
+* **Phone permission**.
+It is essential for gathering phone and network state.
+Most of the app will not work without this permission.
+* **Location permission**.
+Cellular and wifi scan functions need this permission.
+Without this permission many parts of the app may not work correctly.
+* **Location enable**.
+For location permission to be useful location toggle is also to be enabled from the status bar.
+* The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
+Hence Android requires location permissions/location enabling for using these functions.

 #### Purchase Issues - Things to try
 The most common issue few users face is when purchase is charged/completed but premium features are not unlocked.
 This is mainly because app depends upon play store app to refresh purchases which sometimes gets delayed.